Architect95/ffunc/README.md

 ![fsubstr routine](docs/fsubstr.png "fsubstr routine").
 2. For each batch:
     1. each string in a batch is processed using the internal function `substrSingleElt()`, which can run on multiple threads in parallel.
 The results are stored in the temporary array `substrings`;
     2. the substrings are then written into the `output` string vector (writing strings must be done in series because writing to R's string hash table is not thread-safe).
-The majority of `fsubstr`'s execution time is spent here.
+The majority of `fsubstr()`'s execution time is spent here.

 `fsubstr()<-` does not use parallel processing because a new string is produced for each string in the input vector - storing these in a temporary vector can take a considerable amount of memory if the input strings are long enough.
-By contrast, in `fsubstr()`, only the start and end points and the encoding of each substring need to be written, so the memory usage is limited.
+By contrast, in `fsubstr()`, only the start and end points and the encoding of each substring need to be stored, so the memory usage is limited.

 ### `fstr_sub(x, start, stop)`

-Another fast substring function, in which negative start and stop arguments may be used to count backwards from the end of the input string.
+Another fast substring function, in which negative start and stop arguments may be used to count backwards from the end of the input strings.

 #### Example